 Who is responsible?

-Responsibility of fencing a pool lies with any property owner that has a pool on their property.
-If the property is tenanted or leased it falls on both the owner and the tenant or leasees.
+The responsibility for fencing a pool lies with the property owner.
+If the property is tenanted or leased the responsibility falls on both the owner and the tenant or leasees.
 Council's responsibility is to ensure the pool is fenced in accordance with the Fencing of Swimming Pools Act 1987.